 The progress made with the first year’s plans and objectives then feeds into the next update, the following spring, when the whole planning process begins again!

-The overall vision of Hull & East Yorkshire Credit Union is to be:
+The overall vision of Hull & East Yorkshire Credit Union is:

 We will achieve this by:

-To fulfil this vision, we set out our objectives in four separate categories - Operations & Finance, Business Development, People and Governance.
-Here is what we plan to do in Year 1 - 2016 to 2017:
+To fulfil this vision, we set out our objectives in three separate categories - Operations & Finance, Business Development and People.
+Here is what we plan to do in Year 1 - 2017 to 2018: